alexandrpershin/Country-Explorer/README.md

 App shows some details of selected country.

 4. Unit tests  <br />
-I implemented some unit tests.
+Unit tests were implemented as well.